Iris Browser: Features

-with SquirrelFish Extreme, Netscape plug-in API and JavaScript/ECMAScript 1.5.
+with the SquirrelFish Extreme JavaScript engine, Netscape plug-in API, and JavaScript/ECMAScript 1.5.

-It has advanced HTML and CSS support and SVG, XPath, and XSLT support.
+It has HTML and CSS support and supports SVG, XPath, and XSLT.

 It supports a customizable interface and touch screen control, pop-up blockers, and XHTML 1.x mobile profile support.

-It has advanced security features, advanced mobile key navigation, HTTP cache optimized for low disk usage, History Auto-Complete and SSL and authenticated proxy support.
+It has advanced security features, advanced mobile key navigation, HTTP cache optimized for low disk usage, History Auto-Complete, and SSL and authenticated proxy support.

+It also features bookmarks, which can be customized by the carrier, tabs, and customizable about pages.

 Performance

 According to independent testing, Iris 1.1.5 loads pages more slowly than its closest competitor, Opera Mobile.
 The UI was greatly enhanced all the way up until 1.1.9 which was released on July 6, 2009.

-According to testing done by Torch Mobile, Iris 1.1.2 outperformed Access NetFront 3.5 and Opera Mobile 9.5 in the SunSpider Javascript benchmark."
+According to testing done by Torch Mobile, Iris 1.1.2 outperformed Access NetFront 3.5 and Opera Mobile 9.5 in the SunSpider JavaScript benchmark.